takuoka/TKSubmitTransition/README.md

 I created Animated UIButton of Loading Animation and Transition Animation.

-As you can see in the GIF Anime below, you can find the “Sign in” button rolling and after that, next UIViewController will fade-in.
+As you can see in the GIF Animation Demo below, you can find the “Sign in” button rolling and after that, next UIViewController will fade-in.

 I made them as classes and you can use it with ease.

+# Demo
 ![Demo GIF Animation](https://github.com/entotsu/TKSubmitTransition/blob/master/demo.gif "Demo GIF Animation")

 # Installation